amortensen/dots-architecture/draft-ietf-dots-architecture.md

 ### Gatewayed Signaling

-As discussed in {{dots-gateway}}, a DOTS gateway is a logical function chaining signaling sessions through concatenation of a DOTS server and DOTS client.
+As discussed in {{dots-gateway}}, a DOTS gateway is a logical function chaining signal channels through concatenation of a DOTS server and DOTS client.

 An example scenario, as shown in {{fig-client-gateway-agg}} and
 {{fig-client-gateway-noagg}}, is for an enterprise to have deployed multiple